ekomsSavior/Jam_fi/README.md

 - Probe request and junk frame flooding
 - Evil twin access points with credential logging
 - Karma responder beacon spoofing
-- MITM injection with fake update pages and keystroke logging.
+- MITM injection with fake update pages and keystroke logging
 - Custom captive portals and payload delivery
 - Now with Ngrok Support!
 - **CVE Vulnerability Scanner & Exploit Launcher** (NEW)
 - **Auto-Pwn Mode – Full Intrusive Chain** (NEW)
 - **Router Exploitation – Over‑the‑Air & IP‑based** (NEW)

-DISCLAIMER : All features are designed for local lab use and legal environments only.
+DISCLAIMER: All features are designed for local lab use and legal environments only.

 ---